Silver Ferns series delayed due to travel issues

 However, Netball New Zealand is looking into alternative options should the Jamaicans' passport situation not be resolved overnight.

-Jamaican team officials were still working through their passport complications and Netball New Zealand chief commercial officer David Cooper said they were working closely with the visitors to ensure the Commonwealth Games silver medallists arrive as soon as possible.
+Jamaican team officials were still working through their passport complications and Cooper said they were working closely with the visitors to ensure the Commonwealth Games silver medallists arrive as soon as possible.

-"Obviously we're extremely disappointed not to be able to start the Cadbury Netball Series as scheduled on Saturday in Hamilton but we are working hard to accommodate the changes by moving this match to Monday.

-"I know our netball fans are looking forward to watching live international netball which was signalled with a sell-out crowd for the opening match.
-We're looking forward to seeing these teams go head-to-head for the prestigious Taini Jamison Trophy."
+"We do feel for them, but certainly from our perspective we're just thrilled we were able to find the space to schedule the game in, because it's a really important game for both countries," Cooper said.

 Fans who have tickets for the test on Saturday can automatically use their tickets for the rescheduled match on Monday.
 If customers are unable to attend the new date they will be able to obtain a full refund.
 All ticket purchasers will receive an email from Ticketek with further details.